dtekcth/data101/src/beginner/AI.md

 ## The limits of AI
 In a similar vein, it’s important to understand that AI doesn’t actually understand what it’s doing or saying.
-That might sound surprising—but what AI really does is piece together patterns based on the data it was trained on.
+That might sound surprising—but what AI really does is piece together patterns based on the data it was trained on and makes a guess based on statistical probability of what is "most" correct.
 This makes it prone to mistakes, especially in areas like mathematics or even basic tasks like counting.

 > As an example, some versions of ChatGPT (like o4 and o4-mini) may give
 > different answers for how many letters are in a word like strawberry—because
 > they’re generating responses based on patterns, not actual reasoning.

 This limitation also applies to programming.
 AI can often generate plausible-looking code, but that doesn’t mean it’s correct—especially when it